^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Among diseases of the gastrointestinal tract, enterocolitis is the most common.
-With this disorder, the inflammatory process in the small and large intestines simultaneously develops.
+Among the diseases of the gastrointestinal tract, enterocolitis is the most common.
+In this disorder, an inflammatory process develops simultaneously in the small and large intestines.

 What causes enterocolitis?